 - Gain competitive advantage from understanding behavioural biases and how to manage them

-This programme is designed for delegates with a knowledge of the fundamentals of modern portfolio theory, asset allocation theory, equity analysis and portfolio construction techniques.
+The program is designed for delegates with a knowledge of the fundamentals of modern portfolio theory, asset allocation theory, equity analysis and portfolio construction techniques.

-The workshop is designed to be interactive drawing on the knowledge and experiences of the trainer and participants.
+This virtual workshop is designed to be interactive drawing on the knowledge and experiences of the trainer and participants.
 The trainer will explore best practices across the industry using current industry research, reports, analysis and case studies.
 Participants will be encouraged to apply the best practices to their own markets and businesses.

 Note - A good level of spoken and written English is required to attend this course.
 Delegates should be of an intermediate standard in English at a minimum.
 Please refer to the Common European Framework of Reference for Languages - as a guide the level required is B2.